 Nuclear plants in Italy and near the border

-In Italy, the four nuclear stations for the production of electrical energy have been closed and defueled.
+In Italy, the four nuclear plants for the production of electrical energy have been closed and defueled.
 This decision was made based on a decommissioning decision taken by the governmental authority, and ratified in parliament with the approval of an Energy plan that does not involve the use of nuclear energy.
-The sites are currently being decommissioned, with a view to completely dismantle them and restore the land for civil uses.
+The sites are currently being decommissioned, and in the future they will be completely dismantled and the land will be restored for civil uses.